 The frost crunched between his feet.
 At each trash-swept mailbox, the shades of the dead gathered and watched him pass.
 In the war, he'd been assigned to guard prisoners being sent north.
 Long, shuffling lines of men in camo jackets and dirty jeans who cast oblique glances to take in his position and level of awareness.
 The dust stirred by their feet had made it hard to see.
 He shook his head, struggling to do what the counselor advised when the memories came.
 Don't fight them, let them flow over you.

 Letters sent to the dead—Laurie had told him a lot of volunteers had come from the area, men he'd fought and killed, men who'd been in that column, probably.
-He imagined a big stack of letters waiting, letters that couldn't be delivered by any means.
+He imagined a big stack of letters waiting, letters un-deliverable by any means.
 At the next house, a woman on a porch stared at him without greeting, shading her eyes with one palm despite the weakness of the sun.
 Bare trees stood out like wires against a gray sky.

 Ed's ranch-style house was near the road, the blacktop driveway edged with dirty ice frozen hard like broken glass.
 Wood smoke seeped out of the brick chimney and hung in a cloud.
 He headed for the door, a smile forcing demons back.
 Laurie was there behind the glass storm door; she must have been waiting.
 Within her father's house, she looked small and young.
 But she came out and pressed awkward into his arms, and he was surprised.
 He kissed her hair above one ear.
 "I missed you," he said.
 For a moment, everything was much better.